emca-it/ITRS-Log-Analytics-7.x/13-Integration/13-Integration.md

 ## JBoss

-The Energy Logserver accepts data from the JBoss platform using the Filebeat agent.
+The ITRS Log Analytics accepts data from the JBoss platform using the Filebeat agent.
 Example configuration file for Filebeat:
 ```
 filebeat:
   prospectors: